jcksnmdy/robotvision/README.md

 adjust the trackbars to isolate a color

-change  variaable to the radius of the real world object
+change  variaale 'objectradius' to the radius of the real world object